junaidQuantum/junaidQuantum.github.io/projects.md

             </p>
             <p class="project-role"><strong>Role:</strong> Team Member (Execution and Reporting)</p>
             <p class="project-description">
                 <strong>Brief Description:</strong> To build a national testbed for Quantum Communication Infrastructure (QCI) and enable advanced collaborative research in this domain.
-The project is funded by the European Union–Next Generation EU, with the collaboration of the Department of Media, Connectivity and Digital Policy (SMC) of Luxembourg.
+Funded by the European Union–Next Generation EU, with the collaboration of the Department of Media, Connectivity and Digital Policy (SMC) of Luxembourg.
             </p>
         </li>
     </ol>